 This topic describes the specifications and lists requirements for operating HCP Consul server clusters.
 Refer to Constraints and Known Issues for additional requirements.

 Consul uses the gossip protocol to share information across agents.
-In order for this to function properly, there is a maximum Round Trip Time (RTT) latency for communication between clients and servers.
+To function properly, you cannot exceed the protocol’s maximum latency threshold.

-We recommend connectivity between Consul clients and HCP Consul servers within the same region to avoid any potential cross region network interruptions.
+We recommend deploying Consul clients to the same region as your HCP Consul cluster's HVN to avoid potential cross-region network interruptions.

 |Number of Consul Clusters||3||6|

-If you require additional resources, please contact support.
+If you require additional resources, submit a request to Hashicorp support.